AmineTssouli/TicTacToe/README.md

 ﻿# Tic Tac Toe

-Using Html, Css and Javascript.
+Using Html, Css and Vanilla Javascript.